zhihuammu/ODE-book/_sources/overview/motivation.md

 - Life Insurance

-## Why we learn Computational Methods?
+## Why are we learning Computational Methods?

 In general there are two ways to solve ordinary differential equations: